Thomas Harrington & Sons: The cars

+The Sunbeam Harrington C Type was the next model introduced, this featured the opening rear hatch in the coupe roof but with retained Alpine finned rear wings This model was introduced at the October 1962 Earls Court Motor Show.
+Harrington produced this new model in parallel with the LeMans model, and numbers produced were low.
+It is believed that only 20 were made, with 12 known to survive.

 During the production of Harrington models, Sunbeam cosmetically modified the platform.
-The Series IV Alpine was released in 1964, updated with lower fins and more trunk space.
-C and D Type Harringtons were limited production models, with 10-12 and 2-4 made respectively, built on the Series IV platform.
+The Series 3 Sunbeam Alpine was released in 1963 and featured a re-engineered body shell with different windscreen which has a steeper rake.
+This required Harrington to modify the roof in order to accommodate this change.
+The new model was marketed as the Harrington Alpine D Series.
+Numbers produced again were low, and in early 1964 the model was again updated with lower rear wing fins.

 There is an unconfirmed rumor that a single Harrington Tiger was built as a "nooner", bringing the total Sunbeam-based Harrington count to a maximum of 375.
 Where the LeMans model had fins bobbed to meet the fiberglass LeMans roof and three horizontal taillights, the later iterations returned to a bolt-on roof, leaving the Alpine fin line and lights undisturbed.

-The D Type had the best access for rear storage, with a side opening hatch similar to the contemporaneous Jaguar E-Type.
-Three stages of engine tune were offered by Hartwell's, another Rootes affiliate, leading to a petite Grand Tourer capable of just over 100 mph.
+The Le Mans, and C/D Series models had the best access for rear storage, with a top hinged opening hatch similar to the contemporaneous Jaguar E-Type.
+Three stages of engine tune on the Standerd Sunbeam Alpine were offered by Hartwell's, another Rootes affiliate, leading to a petite Grand Tourer capable of just over 100 mph.

 Harringtons also did a similar conversion to the Triumph TR4 for Wimbledon based Dove Garages.
 This was called the Dové GTR4.
 The success of the Alpine programme including an encouraging performance at Le Mans led Commer to entrust Harrington with the PSV conversion of the 1500 van, which included a complete one piece fibreglass roof panel of clerestory outline.